frodef/joysen/README.md

 # Joysen JSON encoding library for Common Lisp
 ### Frode Fjeld `<frodevf@gmail.com>`

-A mechanism for convenient encoding (nested) lisp objects into strings in JSON syntax.
+A mechanism for flexible and composable encoding of (nested) lisp values into strings in JSON syntax.

-This library operates in two modes: *Normal* or *Implicit* mode.
+This library operates in one of two modes: *Normal* or *Implicit* mode.

 ## Normal (explicit) mode:

 Encoding happens by the (lisp) value and a schema as two separate entities, as provided to `JOYSEN:ENCODE`.
-The value is an arbitrary lisp object, and the schema (a list tree structure) describes how that value is mapped to JSON syntax.
+The value is any lisp object, and the schema (a list tree structure) describes how that value is mapped to JSON syntax.
 The lisp value and the schema are traversed in parallell while generating JSON output.

 The schema object is a (lisp list) tree structure where the nodes name JSON encoder functions that map a lisp value to a (JSON) string.
 Each such function takes (implicitly) the lisp value as its first argument, and optionally more parameters.
-In the schema, an encoder function is named either by its symbol (which is applied to a single argument: the lisp value) or it is named by a list `(<symbol> <args*>)`, in which case the symbol is applied to the lisp value and the provided ARGS.
+In the schema tree, an encoder function is named either by its symbol (which is applied to a single
+argument: the lisp value) or it is named by a list `(<symbol>
+<arg>*)`, in which case the symbol is applied to the lisp value and
+the provided ARGS.
 The ARGS can hold further sub-schemas, thus creating the tree structure.

-The Joysen library provides encoder functions for typical mappings, e.g. integers `(joysen:json-integer)`, plists to 'objects' `(joysen:json-object)`, lists or vectors to arrays `(joysen:json-array)`, etc. However you can easily provide and use your own encoder functions that map your objects either to calls to
+The Joysen library provides encoder functions for typical mappings, e.g. integers `(joysen:json-integer)`, plists to JSON 'objects' `(joysen:json-object)`, lists or vectors to arrays `(joysen:json-array)`, etc. However you can easily provide and use your own encoder functions that map your objects either to calls to